 In 1995, Mr. Weingart temporarily left the firm and took on the position as an assistant U.S. attorney in Los Angeles, serving as the chief of the office’s major frauds section and head of the Securities and Commodities Fraud Task Force.
 As a federal prosecutor, Mr. Weingart successfully tried numerous complicated fraud and other cases to verdict and argued frequently before the U.S. Court of Appeals for the 9th Circuit.
 Mr. Weingart twice received the prestigious Director’s Award from the Department of Justice for superior performance and was a frequent lecturer at the department’s National Advocacy Center and regulators such as the SEC and NASD on the investigation and prosecution of corporate and securities fraud.
 He rejoined Munger Tolles in 2004.

-Mr. Weingart is also active in the community, serving on the board of Mental Health Advocacy Services, a local non-profit organization, as vice chair of the Los Angeles County Bar Association’s Judicial Elections Evaluation Committee and as president of the Cutthroat Lawyers’ Bar Association.
+Mr. Weingart is also active in the community.
+Among other things, he serves on the board of directors for Mental Health Advocacy Services, a local non-profit organization, and on the executive committee of the Los Angeles County Bar Association’s Litigation Section.

 - DoubleLine Capital LP and certain of its founders, including its CEO Jeffrey Gundlach, in winning a $66.7 million jury verdict in favor of Gundlach against his former employer, Trust Co. of the West (TCW), on his cross-complaint.
 TCW originally brought suit against Mr. Gundlach and his company, DoubleLine Capital, claiming breach of fiduciary duty, trade secret theft and tortious interference in connection with a large scale departure of employees to DoubleLine Capital after Mr. Gundlach was fired.
 The jury awarded no damages on TCW's complaint against DoubleLine Capital and the individual defendants.